Junior Wardens news

 News and updates for the Junior Neighbourhood Warden scheme in the Southampton area.

-At the beginning of July, the Junior Wardens were asked by the local Neighbourhood Warden to support them with issues of litter & fly tipping in and around Fullerton Close, Weston.
+At the beginning of July, the local Neighbourhood Warden asked the Junior Wardens to support them with the issues of litter fly tipping at Fullerton Close, Weston.

-Working with the Warden, I put together a consultation event in Fullerton to speak to Tenants about the issues of litter and ask them what we could do to support them to keep the area clean.
+Working with the Warden, I put together a consultation event in Fullerton to speak to tenants about the issues of litter.
+I also asked them how we could support them in keeping the area clean.

-The residents asked for more bins to be placed in the area to encourage their children and passers by to use them, which they believed was the major issue.
+The residents asked for more bins to be placed in the area.
+They hoped that this would encourage their children and passers-by to use them.
+They believed that the lack of bins was the major issue.

-On the day I also had one of the Tenants mention the graffiti on the backs of the shed areas and suggested getting the local children to do some artwork on the boards to cover this and at the same time cover the graffiti.
+On the day, I also had one of the tenants mention the graffiti on the backs of the shed areas.
+The tenant suggested getting the local children to do some artwork on the boards to cover this.
+This would also cover the graffiti.

 How much of a problem is litter in your area?